What is Intelligent Automation

 1. Transform Your Customer Experience

-But don’t start your digital transformation journey with your heart set on a specific feature or system.
+And that focus on the experience can’t be emphasized enough.
+It’s easy to get excited about the shiny new technologies we see, but it’s important to avoid starting your intelligent automation journey with your heart set on a specific feature or system.
 A common mistake is placing too much energy on the technology itself and making it the primary focus.
 Having the smartest, cutting-edge technology is fantastic.
 But nobody wins if you lose your customer’s favor in the process.
 As a result, you must understand your customer before anything else.

 Understanding Today’s Customer